Kong/docs.konghq.com/app/enterprise/0.35-x/kong-manager/authentication/super-admin.md

 2. Before the link generated above can be used, RBAC and GUI Authentication must be enabled.
 Follow the instructions on [how to enable Basic Auth on Kong Manager](../basic).

-3. Paste the URL in your browser and you will be asked to create a password for the newly defined ***Super Admin*** user on the Kong Manager.
+3. Paste the URL in your browser and you will be asked to create a password for the newly defined ***Super Admin*** user on the Kong Manager. ***Please Note:*** In addition to the Kong Manager UI, this password will also be used as the Kong-Admin-Token needed to utilize the Kong Admin API.

 4. Go to the Kong Manager homepage and you will be prompted to login with the new ***Super Admin*** credentials